Chris Hackley PhD MSc BA BSc PGDip PGCE MBPsS

 * Qualifications: My PhD from Strathclyde University (AACSB) focused on the management of the creative development process in top advertising agencies.
 My other qualifications include Marketing (MSc) Business Studies (BA) Social Science (BSc) Psychology (PGDip) and PGCE.

-* Teaching and Research: Advertising and promotion, consumer culture, media and health policy, marketing, and quaiitative research.
-I teach these topics on BA, MSc, MBA, PhD for students on programmes delivered in the UK, Hong Kong and Singapore.
-My Advertising textbook is under preparation for a third edition, and I published the first student textbook for critical marketing.
-In all I have published some 50 research papers in 35 different academic journals, written or contributed to 35 books and conducted more than 100 conference presentations and invited talks.
+* Teaching and Research: topics include advertising and promotion, consumer cultural policy, communication, media and health policy, marketing, and quaiitative research.
+I teach on under- and postgraduate programmes for RH in the UK, Hong Kong and Singapore.
+The third edition of my Advertising textbook was recently published (2015), and I published the first student textbook for critical marketing in 2009.
+In all, I have published some 50 refereed journal articles, written or contributed to 35 books and conducted more than 100 conference presentations and invited talks.
 Since 2007 five of my PhD students have begun academic careers in the UK and abroad.
-Google Scholar showed some 1700 citations to my published work in October 2014 with an ‘H index’ of 25, and a i10 index of 43 http://scholar.google.co.uk/citations?user=L2lZ10AAAAAJ&hl=en&oi=ao
+Google Scholar showed some 1900 citations to my published work in January 2015 with an ‘H index’ of 25, and a i10 index of 43 http://scholar.google.co.uk/citations?user=L2lZ10AAAAAJ&hl=en&oi=ao

 * Administration: I established the Marketing Teaching and Research Group as founding Professor of Marketing at Royal Holloway, in 2004.
 The group has since grown from three to seventeen full time faculty.
 I led the establishment of the MA Marketing at Royal Holloway as Programme Director in 2010, and previously I acted as Head of the Marketing Group and Programme Director of the MSc Marketing at Birmingham University.